til-lang/til/docs/packages.md

 ## Test file

-Now let´s write a simple test file in Til so you can load your module and see it working:
+Now let´s write a simple test file in Til so you can load your package and see it working:

 ```tcl